JoinColony/colonyJS/docs/_Docs_Multisignature.md

 ## Multisignature Support

-Thankfully, the `ContractClient` makes this much simpler for us by providing the `MultisigSender` and `MultisigOperation`.
+Thankfully, `ContractClient` makes this much simpler for us by providing `MultisigSender` and `MultisigOperation`.

-A `MultisigSender` is an extension of the `Sender`.
-It provides methods that makes it simple to start and restore a `MultisigOperation`.
+`MultisigSender` is an extension of `Sender`.
+It provides methods that makes it simple to start and restore `MultisigOperation`.

-The basic idea is that we'll start an operation for a particular function (for example, setting the task specification with `setTaskBrief`), then get that operation signed and sent off.
+The basic idea is that we'll start an `MultisigOperation` for a particular function (for example, setting the task specification with `setTaskBrief`), then get that operation signed and sent off.

 That's more like it!